Lanecrest/PyWeek35/README.md

 Road Map
 =
 As the challenge makes it to the half way point, the biggest obstacle left is hit detection improvement.
+As this is developed for PyWeek 35 challenge there are no immediate plans to develop this project after the one week challenge has concluded.

 [Screenshots](/screenshots)